idokl/C_exercises/README.md

 # C_exercises
-my first programming exercises in the beginning of my academic studies (Introduction to CS course)
+My first programming exercises in the beginning of my academic studies (Introduction to Computer Science course) and my Operating Systems course exercises (more complicated exercises from the 2nd year of my studies).

 *************************************************************************************
 Each directory contains one exercise.
 The input and output requirements are detailed in a pdf file.